Google Shopping Ads: Everything You Need to Know

 "Images" for Amazon headphones listing

-• Show the correct variant in your product image.
-Each product image should also show the correct variant.
+• Show the correct variant in each product image

 4. Use Negative Keywords

-Negative keywords are search terms you don’t want your ads to show up for.
-For example, if you’re selling high-end furniture, you might not want your ads to appear for queries like “cheap couches” or “used leather sofas.”
+Negative keywords prevent your ads from appearing for irrelevant searches.
+For example, if you sell high-end furniture, exclude terms like “cheap couches” or “used leather sofas.”

 Google Shopping ads search terms report